Life as a Boy Mom: What to Expect When Raising Sons - Baby Chick

 Prepare for Noise

-A house with boys can have noise.
+A house with boys can be noisy.
 And lots of it.
 Whether banging on pots and pans, running around wrestling, or just being purely goofy and loud, I notice my house tends to be louder than other homes.
 And it’s not really until other people come over and point out the noise level that I even notice.
 Apparently, tolerance slowly builds.
 My boys like to play, and with that comes noise!
 And instead of stopping the play, I just try and regulate the noise.
 If you seek to eliminate it, your children will be frustrated.
 So I think it’s important to know that a bit of noise isn’t bad!
 It probably means you have fun going on.
 You have to find a level that works for all parties.

 And finally…